james-york/james-york.github.io/_posts/2019-03-28-james-york.md

 ## 👨‍🏫 Profile

-James conducts research on the application of games in language teaching.
-He is currently exploring research on the following areas:
+James is a senior assistant professor at Meiji University where he teaches and conducts research on the application of games and play in language and literacy teaching.
+He is currently exploring projects in the following areas:

-- The use of tabletop games in a TBLT curriculum.
-- A multiliteracies-inspired curriculum using Reddit as a platform for participation in English speaking communities.
+- Teaching cyberpragmatics through analysis and participation in Reddit communities.
+- "Doing things with games and play" (Having a societal impact with game design).
-- The affordances of VR, AR and Interactive Fiction for language learning ([more details](http://mediacom.ne.jp/york/))
+- The language of games and play (genre analysis, game literacy, learning aboyt the games industry).

-James also edits Ludic Language Pedagogy, an open-access journal which publishes research on the integration of games and play into language teaching practices.
+- A PBL class focused on the SDGs.
+- A task-based language teaching approach to learning English communication skills with board and video games.

 ## 🧪 Research connections